lin-stephanie/rehype-callouts/README.md

 ### Styling

-You can customize the callout styles based on the class names (as shown above).
+You can customize the callout styles based on the class names (as shown above) or import the stylesheets for different [themes](#themes) provided by the package:

-This package also provides callout styles for [GitHub](https://github.com/orgs/community/discussions/16925), [Obsidian](https://help.obsidian.md/Editing+and+formatting/Callouts), and [VitePress](https://vitepress.dev/guide/markdown#github-flavored-alerts) themes.
-You can import the CSS into your project as follows:

 ```ts
 import 'rehype-callouts/theme/github'